 15% of the population in La Quinta are immigrants, which is below average for the Coachella Valley and the state of California.
 Select a community to the right of the chart to see how the size of its immigrant population compares to the city of La Quinta.

-54% of the city of Coachella's immigrants are citizens, compared to 35% of immigrants across the Coachella Valley.
+55% of La Quinta's immigrants are citizens, compared to 40% of immigrants across the Coachella Valley.

 La Quinta has over 200 acres of parks and bike trials, equaling more than 5 acres per 1,000 residents.
 Studies show that access to parks can lead to lower rates of chronic diseases like childhood obesity by providing children with spaces to exercise and play.
 The presence of parks and green space also improves air quality, which has been shown to impact rates of asthma and cardiovascular disease.
 Learn more about these health indicators in La Quinta below.